 Instructions

-- Preheat the oven to 350 degrees F and lightly grease a standard muffin pan, or line with paper liners.
+- Preheat oven to 350 degrees F and lightly grease a standard muffin pan, or line with paper liners.

 - Bake muffins for 18-20 minutes.
 Remove from muffin pan and allow to cool on a wire rack before serving.